Catalogs and the library

 - Project Revenue

-- Labour Cost — COGS
+- Labour Cost

 - Software Licensing

-- Subcontractor Costs
+- Subcontractor Cost

-- Travel & Expenses
+- Travel and Expenses

-Standard KPIs
+Standard KPIs and SLAs.
+Examples:

 - Availability / Uptime (%)